dms3-fs/go-dms3-fs/docs/config.md

 ## `Ipns`

 - `RepublishPeriod`
-A time duration specifying how frequently to republish ipns records to ensure they stay fresh on the network.
+A time duration specifying how frequently to republish dms3ns records to ensure they stay fresh on the network.
 If unset, we default to 4 hours.

 - `RecordLifetime`
-A time duration specifying the value to set on ipns records for their validity lifetime.
+A time duration specifying the value to set on dms3ns records for their validity lifetime.
 If unset, we default to 24 hours.

 - `ResolveCacheSize`
-The number of entries to store in an LRU cache of resolved ipns entries.
+The number of entries to store in an LRU cache of resolved dms3ns entries.
 Entries will be kept cached until their lifetime is expired.

 Default: `128`